Red X iconGreen tick iconYellow tick icon

 Teaching Arrangements

-Two lectures per week and a series of 2-hour practical sessions scheduled over the 13 weeks of the semester.
+Two lectures per week and four 2-hour practical sessions scheduled over the 13 weeks of the semester.

 Practical sessions cover: